 Reading all the distress comments could make one weep!
 And it’s not just my site – you should see the comments on Microsoft Answers and other forums too, asking for help.

 - SpokanePatriot says Upgraded win7 to ten.
 Program lockup for 19 hours.
 No way out

 - Kelly C Douglas said: Tried to download windows 10.
 Said it was done.
-I logged into desk top and then screen keeps flashing.
+I logged into the desktop and then the screen keeps flashing.
 Won’t let me click on anything.
-I ran the system diagnostics and my computer was more than ready for upgrade.
-Computer is only 11/2 yrs old.
-Someone please help.
+I ran the system diagnostics and my computer was more than ready for an upgrade.
+The computer is only 11/2 yrs old.
+Someone, please help.
 I can’t use my computer

 - A reply to the above comment by Grace Hill says: Got the same problem.
-Computer is now useless.
+The computer is now useless.
 My desktop won’t come all the way up.
-Screen is flashing and computer overheats
+The screen is flashing and the computer overheats

 - Jared Van Bergen says: My upgrade install ran smoothly until 97%, when a blue screen with a sad face appeared, the PC restarted and is now continuously restarting, showing the windows logo, and restarting again, essentially bricking machine.
 Seriously unhappy right now… :(

 - According to Joanne Evans: Trying to install Windows 10 on my son’s computer.
 It downloads, begins installation, reboots, comes up with a black screen with a blue windows icon and nothing.
 That is as far as it goes.
 I left it all night last night and this morning it was exactly the same